one3qualsone/elastic-finance/frontend/src/app/learn/beginner/valuing-small-business/valuing-small-business.md

 The challenge for any investor is determining the true value of a business and then having the discipline to only purchase when the price is right.
 This requires:

-1. Understanding how to analyze financial statements
+1. Understanding how to analyse financial statements
 2. Calculating a reasonable intrinsic value
 3. Waiting patiently for the right price
 4. Having the courage to act when others are fearful